wbstack/docs/tech/gce/storage.md

 ## Persistent Disks

-GKE deployments make used of Google Persistent Disks.
+GKE deployments make use of Google Persistent Disks.

 A script exists in the deploy repo to check the current usage of the main disks `k8s/cmd/storage-check.sh`.